stavarengo/mob-tool/README.md

 This command will install the package in editable mode, which means that you will be able to make changes to the code and see the results immediately without having to re-install the package.

-Once the installation is complete, you should be able to run the mob command from the command line.
+Once the installation is complete, you should be able to run the mobt command from the command line.

 > The `-e` option is used to install the package in "editable" or "develop" mode.
 This means that any changes made to
 > the package's source code will be immediately reflected in the installed package without the need to re-install it.